Why are Some Divorce Services $149 and others, $4,000?

 Compare Complete Divorce Services to Online Form Companies

 We wrote this webpage to help you understand the three basic types of divorce you can get.
 1. ) Traditional Retainer Divorces are used for legal battles, when you and your spouse do not agree on the terms of divorce.
 These typically cost $2,500-$10,000 in Texas.
 2.)
-Uncontested Divorces With a Law Firm (what we handle at partasfriends.com) typically cost $1,300-$2,000 and are cases where you and your spouse may need some general counseling on how to divide things.
+Uncontested Divorces With a Law Firm (what we handle at partasfriends.com) typically cost $1,500-$2,000 and are cases where you and your spouse may need some general counseling on how to divide things.
 You need a fast divorce and want your assets, debts and/or children properly handled by a professional during your divorce.
 Lawyers handle your case for you.
 3.)
-DIY or divorce form company divorce cases typically advertise that they cost $109-$299, but really cost $409-$799 after filing fees (what we are warning you about on this page) are where you handle the entire case by yourself, and you often buy divorce forms in order to do this.
+DIY or divorce form company divorce cases typically advertise that they cost $109-$299, but they really cost $409-$799 after filing fees (what we are warning you about on this page) are where you handle the entire case by yourself, and you often buy divorce forms in order to do this.

 If You Take Away ONE Thing From This Webpage, it Should Be This: